 Travers suggests the health of the mint set market is a barometer on the state of traditional numismatics because, he says, mint sets aren’t necessarily sought by investors but rather collectors who want to assemble date runs of coins.

 “They’re collectibles,” he says.
 “They’re not very good investments.
 In fact, there’s almost no investment appreciation,” he asserts.
 “Of the modern mint sets, the only real winner is the 2012 uncirculated set.”

 That set retails for around $60 – slightly more than twice its original issue price of $27.95.

-For the most part, values of mint sets have fallen sharply below their issue prices.
-Most of the copper-nickel clad sets from the 1970s and the bulk of those from the ’80s and ’90s sell for nominal amounts over the face value of the coins within, and in many situations those same sets can be sold back to coin dealers for only barely over face.
+For the most part, the values of mint sets have fallen sharply below their issue prices.
+Most of the copper-nickel clad sets from the 1970s and the bulk of those from the ’80s and the ’90s sell for nominal amounts over the face value of the coins within, and in many situations, those same sets can be sold back to coin dealers for only barely over face.